prismlab/retro-concurrency/PLDI_response/PLDI_review_todo.md

 line 994: it seems a pity not to allude to the solution proposed in the Bastian et al paper, which makes unwinding a lot faster.

-line 1005: "not resuming a continuation leaks memory" -- this paragraph is ordered strangely.
-First it tells us there is a leak that seems obviously preventable ("why not use the GC?", the reader thinks).
-Then it tells us we can indeed use the GC to prevent this.
-Then it says actually this is not automated, so user code *is* responsible and can leak.
-I would suggest reordering it so that ther is an up-front statement of a pragmatic trade-off that allows leaks here... then elaborate on why.
-(This is for me one of the weaker points of the design... are finalisers *that* expensive?
-Is there experimental data on that?)

-line 1011: "... a finaliser on every captured continuation that" -- ambiguous sentence.
-Break it and start a new one: "The finaliser calls discontinue..."

-line 1086: "were taken from [22]": go on, name the authors... for readability's sake

-line 1167: ...finish that thought?
-I wasn't sure why you were giving us the memory access latency specifically.
-Maybe "general calibration", in which case fine.

 Review #82D
 ===========================================================================